 Key Performance Indicators

 Key performance indicators are a type of metric used to evaluate the factors that significantly impact a business’s bottom line.
 They differ by industry and organization, and can be used to assess many aspects of a business.
-Moz has a great selection of website performance tools, and Hubspot offers a variety of tools to determine how your website is functioning as well.
-Here is a list of other great website performance tools.
+Hubspot offers a variety of tools to determine how your website is functioning as well.
+Here is a list of some great website performance tools.

 One of the most important things to measure on your website is your audience reach and impact.
 You can do this by tracking your visitors, which is typically done using Google Analytics or some other analytics tool.
 You’ll need to find a way to track the number of visits (Google Analytics refers to these as “sessions”), and unique visitors (Google Analytics calls these “users”), as well as to determine the number of new vs. returning visitors your website receives each day.